Chandra-MARX/doc/source/indetail/models.rst

        int user_create_ray (double *delta_t, double *energy,
                             double *cosx, double *cosy, double *cosz);

 Since the purpose of this routine is to assign a ray an energy, time, and direction, the parameters are actually pointer types and the requested information is passed back to the calling routine via the parameter list.
-It is important to note that the ray is completely undefined prior to calling this function.
+Before ``user_create_ray`` is called, |marx| uses the :par:`SpectrumType` in ``marx.par`` to assign an energy.
+This allows user sources to assign a ray direction depending on this energy, but it has the downside that the definition of :par:`SpectrumType` has to be valid even if ``user_create_ray`` assigns an energy for the ray itself.
+Except for the energy, the ray is completely undefined prior to calling ``user_create_ray``.

 The ``delta_t`` parameter is used to give the ray a time-stamp.
 Actually it does not refer directly to the absolute time of the ray; rather, its